MiMGell/PongGame/README.md

 # PongGame
 A PongGame made using c++ and Raylib

-# How To MAKE My Own Versions of PogGame
+# How To MAKE My Own Versions of PongGame
 Fist you will need :
  - gcc or mingw for C/C++ compiler
  - Raylib : https://www.raylib.com/